 4 Add a new Ruby script to your project.
 You can call it whatever you like.

 6 Go and find the Google > Geocoding > GeocodeByAddress Choreo in our Library.
+Select Ruby from the drop down menu at the top of the page.

 7 Enter any address or ZIP code in the Address input field e.g., 104 Franklin Street, New York City.